reel2bits/reel2bits/README.md

   <a href="https://docs-develop.reel2bits.org">Installation & Documentation</a>
 </p>

 Reel2bits is a soundcloud-like self-hosted application.
-You can upload audio files and they get transcoded, and also compile them into albums.
+It allows you to upload tracks, transcode them if needed and publish podcasts or albums.

 ActivityPub federation is still a work in progress, everything else works.